This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Once you are ready to cut, you can run the bottom of the pan under hot water to help release the fudge in the pan.
-Flip over on a parchment paper and cut them into squares.
+• Once the fudge is ready to cut, run the bottom of the pan under hot water to help release the fudge.
+Flip the pan over onto parchment paper and cut the fudge into squares.

 Nutrition